-Non-operating revenues were more than budgeted primarily because of higher interest rates on the Authority's investments and unrealized gains on the market value of these investments.
+Non-operating revenues were approximately equal to the amount budgeted.
 The Authority does not budget for gains or losses on the value of investments due to the uncertain nature of market conditions that determine such gains or losses.

 ECONOMIC FACTORS AND NEXT YEAR'S BUDGET